Empowering Life-Long Learners

 Students are considered to be under the jurisdiction of the school from the time they leave their home in the morning until they return home that afternoon.

-A student’s teacher or a school administrator assigns detentions.
+A student’s teacher, a campus supervisor, or a school administrator can assign detention.
 It is the responsibility of the student and teacher/administrator to inform parents of the detention.
-Parent notification may be done via a phone call or office discipline referral form.
-Repeated missed detentions will result in additional and more severe consequences.
-Parents are required to sign the discipline form that their child brings home for each offense.
+Parent notification may be done via a phone call or a returned signature on a detention notification form.
+Multiple missed detentions will result in additional and more severe consequences.
+Parents may be required to sign a notification form brought home by the student for each offense.

 After various interventions for inappropriate behavior have failed, a conference with the student and his/her parents will be held.
 The student and parents must sign a behavior contract, which outlines appropriate behavior as well as consequences for non-compliance with the contract.
 Failure to fulfill the requirements of the behavior contract may result in referral to the District where placement at another school may be considered.